cloudbring/newrelic-mcp/doc/rest-tools-stories/09-list-open-incidents.md

 ## Acceptance criteria

-- Returns incidents filtered to open ones (server- or client-side) with pagination metadata.
+- Returns incidents; if `only_open`/`priority` provided, apply client-side filtering.
+Include pagination metadata (Link rels and/or next page URL) when not auto-paginating.

 ## Test plan